shivanisehrawat4/Language-Model-based-Text-Generator/README.md

 ### Usage

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
 2. Open the `text_generator.py` script to explore and interact with the text generator functions.
-3. Run the script in your Python environment: python text_generator.py
+3. Run the script in your Python environment:
+    `python text_generator.py`

 Follow the prompts to start interactive conversations and explore the generator's capabilities.